-Report on the compliance of the presentation of the separate financial statements with the requirements of the regulation on the European single electronic format
+Report on the compliance of the presentation of the consolidated financial statements with the requirements of the regulation on the European single electronic format

-We have undertaken a reasonable assurance engagement on the compliance of the presentation of the separate financial statements of the Company included in the 3HoQ3U74FVFED2SHZT16-2022-12-31-HU.html digital file ("separate financial statements in ESEF format") with the requirements set out in the ESEF Regulation.
+We have undertaken a reasonable assurance engagement on the compliance of the presentation of the consolidated financial statements of the Group included in the digital file 3HoQ3U74FVFED2SHZT16-2023-12-31-hu.zip ("consolidated financial statements in ESEF format") with the requirements set out in the ESEF Regulation.

-Responsibilities of the management and those charged with governance for the separate financial statements in ESEF format
+Responsibilities of the management and those charged with governance for the consolidated financial statements in ESEF format

-The management is responsible for the presentation of the separate financial statements in ESEF format that comply with the ESEF Regulation.
+The management is responsible for the presentation of the consolidated financial statements in ESEF format that comply with the ESEF Regulation.
 This responsibility includes:

-• the preparation of the separate financial statements in the applicable XHTML format;

-• the design, implementation and maintenance of internal control relevant to the application of the ESEF Regulation.
+- the preparation of the consolidated financial statements in the applicable XHTML format; - the selection and application of appropriate iXBRL tags as required by ESEF Regulation using judgement where necessary, including the full application of relevant tags and the proper creation and linking of extension elements; and - the design, implementation and maintenance of internal control relevant to the application of the ESEF Regulation.

-Those charged with governance are responsible for overseeing the Company's financial reporting process including compliance with the ESEF Regulation.
+Those charged with governance are responsible for overseeing the Group's financial reporting process including compliance with the ESEF Regulation.